Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging

+then our exact recovery guarantee is valid over a larger range of $\delta$ compared to the WF algorithm.

-\paragraph{Requirements on the $\bbY$-domain} In the theorem statement, we have assumed $\bbY$, i.e., the domain in the parameter space as an affine subset.
-This is for mere convenience to deal with an outcome of our spectral analysis of error among lifted terms, $\by \by^H$ and $\by^* {\by^*}^H$, where the two eigenvectors $\bu_1$, $\bu_2$ of $\mathbf{E}_{\by} := \by \by^H - \by^* {\by^*}^H$ are formed by the normalized affine combination of $\by$ and $\by^*$.
-For contractions in the parameter domain, the concentration property we imply via the $\calH$-condition is required to hold over these eigenvectors, hence, we suffice that $\bbY$ is an affine set, such that $\bu_1 \in \bbY$.
+\paragraph{Requirements on the $\bbY$-domain} In the theorem statement, we assume that $\bbY$ is an affine subset of $\bbC^{N_y}$.
+This assumption is made for mere convenience to deal the fact that the two eigenvectors of $\mathbf{E}_{\by} := \by \by^H - \by^* {\by^*}^H$ are formed by normalized affine combinations of $\by$ and $\by^*$.
+This can be verified by following similar steps as the spectral analysis presented in Appendix~\ref{app:eigenvector_lifted_error}.
+For contractions in the parameter domain, the concentration property we imply via the $\calH$-condition is required to hold over these eigenvectors, hence, we require that $\bbY$ is an affine set, such that $\bu_1 \in \bbY$.
 Furthermore, this requirement can actually be relaxed to instead involve a \emph{union of subspaces} model for $\bbY$, since we merely need the union of pair-wise affine combinations of these elements $\by, \by^* \in \bbY$.

 This yields an interesting premise if the representations pursued for our image manifold are constrained to be \emph{sparse} in the parameter space in $\bbC^{N_y}$.
 To this end, a $k-$sparsity constraint on representations results in the union of all $2k$-dimensional subspaces in $\bbC^{N_y}$ for $\bbY$.
 Such a constraint however, must be enforced in the architecture via \emph{projection} operators in the definition of the RNN-module.
 In our architecture and implementations, we do not provide any additional structure in $\bbY$, and simply assume validity over all $\bbC^{N_y}$.